Updated with new insights: 15/08/2022

 Use social media to promote yourself as an employer

-For nearly all brands in 2020 social media is a core part of their marketing strategy.
+For nearly all brands, social media is a core part of their marketing strategy.
 However, it also gives a glimpse into day-to-day life behind the scenes.
 When done well, this will draw in those who want to be a part of your organisation.

 Organisations with a strong social media following will more often than not have an ‘aspirational’ element to their brand.
 Consider what would make someone aspire to be part of your organisation.
 Do you aim to be a catalyst of change in your industry?
 Do you offer exciting learning and development opportunities?
 Are your staff genuinely happy to come to work every day?
 Whatever it is, it’s important to promote your ‘USP’ as an employer.